DANIEL THOMAS FREEMAN

 biography

-His 2011 debut solo album 'The Beauty Of Doubting Yourself' (Home Normal) led to scoring the award-winning STUDIOCANAL / Film4 / BFI feature 'Catch Me Daddy' with Matthew Watson and being included in Indiewire's 2015 list of '15 Composers To Watch'.
+His 2011 solo album 'The Beauty Of Doubting Yourself' (Home Normal) led to scoring the award-winning STUDIOCANAL / Film4 / BFI feature 'Catch Me Daddy' with Matthew Watson and being included in Indiewire's 2015 list of '15 Composers To Watch'.

 selected reviews